shelbycrosbee/memory-game/README.md

 ### Bonus

-- Load the images for the game through an API of your choice
+- Load the images for the game through the [Marvel API](https://developer.marvel.com/)
 - Show a loading message while the images are being loaded through the API
-- Implement a CSS framework of your choice to arrange the cards within a grid and "prettify" the game